MenToo movement: Twitter

 Twitter users tweeted with #MenToo to show support with accused Karan Oberoi and protested against the unfair laws that target men.
 Twitter users were posting under the hashtag, claiming that these types of accusations cause suicide.

 Bengaluru

-In late 2018, amidst the #Metoo movement, Bengaluru based NGO CRISP had carried out protest in the city for demanding justice for the victims who have faced the consequences due to false cases registered under IPC section 498A, in addition to the ordeal of children who are raised by single parents following a separation.
+In late 2018, amidst the #MeToo movement, Bengaluru based NGO CRISP had carried out protest in the city for demanding justice for the victims who have faced the consequences due to false cases registered under IPC section 498A, in addition to the ordeal of children who are raised by single parents following a separation.

-Delhi

-Men Rights Activist KD Jha and Barkha Trehan (Founder of Purush Aayog) are continuously highlighting and leading the various protests in Delhi highlighting the Gender Discrimination faced by Men as a Gender.

 Mumbai

 Number of people from various fields, including actors and various men's right activists participated in the peaceful Dharna organised at Azad Maidan, Mumbai on 15 June 2019 to support #MenToo movement.
 Karan Oberoi and Pooja Bedi also participated in the protest.